Block reference #

 Set up the block before each time step.
 This is the place for reading externally modified inputs and configuring the block accordingly for the upcoming integration step.

-Solver.time is linealy coherent in time: you can assume each t will be greater than the value in the previous call.
+Solver.time is linearly coherent in time: you can assume each t will be greater than the value in the previous call.
 Solver.deltaTime is typically the fixed time step in the host physics engine.

 GetState #

-Override this for blocks with inertial part only.
+Override this for blocks with inertial parts only.

 L angular momentum of the inertial part